SlvCtrlPlus/slvctrl-airvalve/README.md

 30%  with Grid, Triangles or Cubic is recommended.

 ### Supports
-The slvCtrl-airvalve was designed to be printed with minimal need for supports.
+The slvctrl-airvalve was designed to be printed with minimal need for supports.
+The ValveBox_Front.stl requires supports to bridge valve plate holder and the ValveBox_Rear.stl requires a support under the USB-Port.
 Refer to the picture for placement on the build plate.
-Only the ValveBox_Rear.stl requires a support under the USB-Port

 ## BOM
 * 1x SG90 micro servo 9g